idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/sinks.md

 # Point and line sources/sinks

 A number of sources/sinks are available in Porous Flow, implemented as `DiracKernels`.
 This page may be read in conjunction with [the description of some Dirac Kernel tests](porous_flow/tests/dirackernels/dirackernels_tests.md).
+Descriptions of tests of point sources and sinks in multi-phase, multi-component scenarios may be found [here](porous_flow/tests/fluidstate/fluidstate_tests.md).

 ## Constant point source